zeusta/Docs/extensions/Guide By Functions/Magento 2/Order Fulfillment.md

 # ORDER FULFILLMENT - MAGENTO 2
 **Version 1.0.0**

-*Confidential Information Notice*<br/>
-*Copyright2016.
-All Rights Reserved.
-Any unauthorized reproduction of this document is prohibited.
-This document and the information it contains constitute a trade secret of Magestore and may not be reproduced or disclosed to non-authorized users without the prior written permission from Magestore.
-Permitted reproductions, in whole or in part, shall bear this notice.*

 ## Introduction

 Have high volume of sales orders & worry about messy shipments?
 You should have an effective order management strategy in order to save costs and gain profits.

 Order Fulfillment is one module for Magento 2, which helps you easily keep track of order-fulfilling process in the backend.
 With default Order Fulfillment, tons of your orders can be managed easily.
-In addition, this Magento 2 module is:

-•	Compatible with Magento CE 2.1.0 - 2.1.1 - 2.1.2

-•	Open source 100%

-•	License Certificate valid for 1 live Magento installation and unlimited test Magento installations (No license key required)

-•	Easy to install and configure

-•	User-friendly interface
+[Magento Order Fulfillment](https://www.magestore.com/order-fulfillment-management) is one module in our [Omnichannel solution](https://www.magestore.com/omnichannel-retail) for Magento retailers.

 ## How to check order fulfillment